FedCampus/FedKit_demo_paper/IEEEdraft0/addressing_reviews.md

 ### **Demo Submission Reviews 4**

-> Not enough benchmarks are compared with The live demonstration only
+> Not enough benchmarks are compared with.
+The live demonstration only
 > demonstrate the reduction of training loss but it is not enough to
 > showcase the performance of the system.
 >